moonsettler/hwba/README.md

 * Display capable of presenting QR codes.
 * Internal clock (for TOTP support)

+## Limitations

+No form of secure authentication can theoretically protect against a sophisticated man-in-the-middle session hijack attack on a compromised device.
+HWBA is most useful on a potentially compromised device where either a keylogger or other more sophisticated but unattended mass targeted spyware/malware specifically aimed at collecting secrets, keys and credentials is running.
+HWBA will not guarantee any protection in case of active hostile survailance and remote control.
+Services should nevertheless ensure repeat authentication or 2FA challenge at every action where serious harm, loss of data or loss of funds can result from executing it.

 ## Protocol
 ### ECDHA secret sharing basics
 > GUID: binary form of "33771967-c51f-4e84-99e8-7541fd64e14b" \